OK, so putting a personal statement together is never easy…

 Once again, try and explain why you’re applying and where you’d like to go in your career, as well as the specific skills or knowledge you can offer.
 But try and drop in a few more details on your degree (projected grades are fine), as well as particular modules that have inspired you to work in this profession – if possible.

 And remember: a personal statement written for a CV differs greatly from one written for a university application.
-If you haven’t written one before, you should start by reading our tips on how to write a personal statement.
+If you haven’t written one before, you should start by reading our tips on writing a personal statement.

 Example: